 - discuss how reasons for concern about climate change risks are increasing.

-This module will take us one week to complete.
-Please refer to the Calendar in ANGEL for specific time frames and due dates.
-Specific directions for the assignment below can be found within this module.
+Lesson 1 will take us one week to complete.
+Please refer to the Calendar in Canvas for specific time frames and due dates.
+Specific directions for the assignments below can be found within this lesson.